duneanalytics/docs/docs/resources/sample-queries.md

 [Getting Current NFT Holders](https://dune.com/queries/2858082){:target="_blank"}

 You can make use of the `erc721_ethereum.evt_trasnfer` table to get the holders of a NFT collection.
 The example below identifies the current holders of Bored Ape Yacht Club(BAYC) collection.
+For ERC721 nft token, each of them have a unique token number (`tokenId`).

 ```
 SELECT "to" as address,